DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

     - best way to learn this is to clone a repo with lots of files and versions, and just checkout different branches (each with a different file structure).
 What is impressive in this example is how we can see major directories changes in seconds (i.e. with each branch checkout))
  - explain why git cannot store empty folders
  - by now (2018) we should have git based file systems
+ - git is also great for site deployment
+    - explain pattern of having a special web method that listen for github webhooks and triggers a pull (updating the site in seconds)
+    - git deployment also works great for binaries (for example we one setup an git deployment workflow for .Net binaries).
+Upgrades and rollbacks become a simple fact of doing a git checkout

 {{% /panel %}}